-11.7.
-The UK economy is becoming increasingly dependent on knowledge-based industries18.
+- 11.9.
+The UK economy is becoming increasingly dependent on knowledge-based industries.
 It is important for Dacorum's economy to strengthen the role and presence of knowledge based industries in order to remain competitive.
 The emphasis on Hemel Hempstead as a centre of economic importance within Hertfordshire and beyond provides an opportunity to increase the role of the knowledge economy within Dacorum.
-As the borough's largest concentration of employment land, the Maylands Business Park (see Figure 22) will play a key role in enabling the transition towards a more knowledge-based economy; this will be progressed through the East Hemel Hempstead Area Action Plan (AAP).
+As the borough's largest concentration of employment land, Maylands Business Park will play a key role in enabling the transition towards a more knowledge-based economy; this will be progressed through the East Hemel Hempstead Area Action Plan (AAP). - 11.10.
+The diversity of the borough is reflected within the make up of the economy, which includes a significant rural sector that will be supported.
+The term 'rural economy' refers to economic activities that support employment in rural villages and sustain land uses across the rural area.
+This can include rural tourism.